“What services should we offer to our future customers?”

 For each common outsourced job category, we researched the number of jobs active within the last 30 days and compared it against the number of workers active in that same category.
 This gave us an imperfect but highly functional metric which we could use to see which job categories were both in demand (in terms of total job volume) and underserved (in terms of active-workers to active-jobs ratio).

 This was a sound, data-based approach which helped us quickly understand what job roles were in demand by all types of business owners.
 This same data can be viewed from another perspective to help freelancers and outsourcing agencies see what roles are in demand.
-We saw the value in all this research, so we decided to publish it here for the benefit other small businesses who are looking to outsource.
+We saw the value in all this research, so we decided to publish it here for the benefit of other small businesses who are looking to outsource.

 As a small business owner, you could look for job roles that have a very low Job/Active Worker ratio.
 This means that there is a huge untapped talent pool to hire from, which could be a golden opportunity to scale affordably.